Browser does not support script.

 Students are required to take a project, plus optional modules.

-Anatomy, Developmental & Human Biology Project or a Laboratory Project, such as: Special Study Course in Experimental Anatomy or Laboratory Research Project in Neurosciences
+Anatomy, Developmental & Human Biology project or a Laboratory project, such as:

 The career market for our graduates is buoyant, with an extraordinary range of final destinations, ranging from PhD and MSc programmes, management trainee programmes, scientific journalism and publishing, forensic science, and the scientific civil service as well as health service administration.